tsunrise/colab-github/README.md

 - You will see outputs like:
 ```
-Looks that a private key is already created.
-If you have already push it to github, no action required.
- Otherwise, Please go to https://github.com/settings/ssh/new to upload the following key:
+Please go to https://github.com/settings/ssh/new to upload the following key:
 ssh-ed25519 xxxxxxx/xxxxxxxxxxxxxxxxxxxx root@xxxxxxxxxxxxxxxx
 ```
 Upload this public key to either your [SSH settings](https://github.com/settings/ssh/new), or your repo's Deploy Keys.